Johnny Carson: Early life and career

 John William Carson was born on October 23, 1925, in Corning, Iowa, to Ruth Elizabeth Carson (née Hook; 1901–1985) and Homer Lloyd "Kit" Carson (1899–1983), a power company manager.
-Carson was the second of three children; he had an older sister, and a younger brother, Richard "Dick" Carson (1929–2021).
+Carson was the second of three children.
+He had an older sister, and a younger brother, Richard "Dick" Carson (1929–2021).

-Growing up initially in Iowa, Carson lived in the towns of Avoca, Clarinda, and Red Oak before moving to Norfolk, Nebraska, at age 8.
+Growing up initially in Iowa, Carson lived in the towns of Avoca, Clarinda, and Red Oak before moving to Norfolk, Nebraska, at age eight.
 There, Carson began developing his talent for entertaining.
-At age 12 he found a book on magic at a friend's house and then purchased a mail-order magician's kit.
+At age 12, he found a book on magic at a friend's house and purchased a mail-order magician's kit.
 After purchasing the kit, Carson practiced his entertainment skills on family members with card tricks.
-During this period, he would follow his family members around saying, "Pick a card, any card."
+During this period, he would follow his family members around, saying, "Pick a card, any card."
 Carson's mother made him a cape, and his first performance was in front of the local Kiwanis Club.
 He debuted as "The Great Carsoni" at age 14 and was paid $3 a show.

 After graduating from high school, Carson hitchhiked to Hollywood, Los Angeles.
-There he was arrested and fined $50 for impersonating a midshipman, a story often regarded as apocryphal.
+There, he was arrested and fined $50 for impersonating a midshipman, a story often regarded as apocryphal.